-- No dividend, entailing that the entire amount at the disposal of the meeting according to the balance sheet was carried forward to - Authorisation for the Board to decide on acquisition of not more than 120 million shares in the Bank, as well as divestment of - The Board is to consist of nine members, excluding deputy members. - The re-election of seven Board members and the election of two new Board members, - In order to prevent a conflict of interest, Lise Kaae chose to resign from the Board in October 2020, after which the Board has been comprised of eight members.
+- A dividend of SEK 4.10 per share, with the remaining amount at the disposal of the meeting to be carried forward. - Authorisation for the Board to decide on acquisition of not more than 120 million shares in the Bank, as well as divestment of shares. - The Board is to consist of nine members, excluding deputy members. - The re-election of eight Board members and the election of one new Board member, Stina Bergfors, for the period until the conclusion of the next AGM. - The election of Pär Boman as Chairman of the Board. - Fees to be paid to the Board members: SEK 3,500,000 to the Chairman of the

-- Arja Taaveniku and Ulf Riese, for the period until the conclusion of the next AGM. - The election of Pär Boman as Chairman of the Board. - Fees to be paid to the Board members: SEK 3,400,000 to the Chairman of the Board, SEK 970,000 to the Deputy Chair, and SEK 690,000 to the other Board members.
-Fees to be paid for committee work to each member of the respective committee: SEK 400,000 for the credit committee, SEK 140,000 for the remuneration committee, SEK 400.000 for the risk committee and SEK 400,000 for the audit committee.
-It was decided that the fee to the chairperson of the risk committee would be SEK 450,000, and that the fee to the chairperson of the audit committee would be SEK 500,000.
-Board members who are employees of Handelsbanken shall not receive a fee. - The AGM appointed Ernst & Young AB (re-election) and PricewaterhouseCoopers AB (re-election) to serve as auditors until the end of the AGM to be held in 2021.
+Board, SEK 1,000,000 to the Deputy Chair, and SEK 715,000 to the other Board members.
+Fees to be paid for committee work to each member of the respective committee: SEK 425,000 for the credit committee, SEK 425,000 for the UK committee, SEK 140,000 for the remuneration committee.
+SEK 425,000 for the risk committee and SEK 425,000 for the audit committee.
+It was decided that the fee to the chairperson of the risk committee would be SEK 525,000. the fee to the chairpersons of the credit committee and the UK committee would be SEK 475,000, and that the fee to the chairperson of the audit committee would be SEK 525,000.
+Board members who are employees of Handelsbanken shall not receive a fee.

+The AGM appointed Ernst & Young AB (re-election) and PricewaterhouseCoopers AB (re-election) to serve as auditors until the end of the AGM to be held in 2022.

-The shareholders at the meeting also adopted the following guidelines for remuneration and other terms of employment for executive officers, as proposed by the Board, which are presented on page 77 under 'Remuneration principles at Handelsbanken'.
+The shareholders at the meeting also adopted the following guidelines for remuneration and other terms of employment for executive officers, as proposed by the Board, which are presented on pages 85-86 under 'Principles for remuneration at Handelsbanken'.